hotles/Jakmall-frontend/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-### package install
+### follow this step to install

-1.vue add router
+1. clone this project with copy https://github.com/hotles/Jakmall-frontend.git  to you git bash
-2.floating form
+2. npm install
-3.npm install --save vue-step-progress
+3. npm run serve